minhquan148/Graduation-thesis-majoring-in-Computer-Networks-and-Communications_UIT/README.md

+# Building a detection system and developing an application to look up traffic violation information based on various types of machine learning models.

 ### 1.1 Overview
 - With the rapid increase in the number of vehicles participating in traffic, the infrastructure and management agencies responsible for traffic order are unable to keep up with this growth.
 Consequently, traffic violation detection has become a highly attractive field, aiming to improve the effectiveness of monitoring and handling traffic violations.
 - Given this opportunity, Machine Learning (ML) and Deep Learning (DL) technologies have enhanced computers' ability to intelligently recognize, understand, and process images.
 Through training, ML models can identify objects and interpret images in an automated manner similar to how humans perceive and process them.
 In such systems, computer vision helps to identify and localize key image areas that need to be recognized, such as traffic lights, signals, stop lines, and vehicle license plates.